BrandonSunrise/Test_Task/README.md

-in order to run the project use node.js
+In order to run the project use node.js